SURFnet/certificates-bcp/dialogue.md

 > And how likely is that?

 Well, it gets more likely if you exchange and sign keys with lots of people.
-The bigger your Web of Trust, the more likely a path exists.
+The bigger your Web of Trust, the more likely it is that such a path exists.

 > Ok.
 But that means I may get stuck if such a path doesn't exist?